About the book

 The book is 10x7.5’’ to speak to the traditional format for music scores, with 96 pages.
 It was published in February 2021, Iowa City, by Canto Press.
 The standard edition of 25 is handbound with a letterpress printed paper cover on a slotted tape binding.
 The deluxe edition of 5, comes with one fine bound bradel binding book with digitally printed photographs on Japanese paper, and handmade paper, leather and thread in-lays and on-lays, and one copy of the standard edition in a clam shell box with cradle, to allow for future collaborative performances between readers and performers.
 This book was digitally printed on a laser printer on Classic Crest paper, text 80, smooth.

-Deluxe edition for multiple performers and fine binding –box with cradle and one fine bound book and one standard– in a box edition of 5: $900 3 left plus artist copy.
-One copy can be found at University of Iowa Special Collections, main library.
+Deluxe edition for multiple performers and fine binding –box with cradle and one fine bound book and one standard– in a box edition of 5: Sold out.